cassievg/OceanColor/README.md

 * Implemented secure, session-based authentication and authorization
 * Learned to configure and troubleshoot Docker and CI/CD pipelines
 * Used Swagger for live API documentation and real-time endpoint testing
-* Understood the importance of clean, scalable project structure and collaboration